Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ### -VolumeType
-Specifies the type of virtual machine volumes (OS or Data) on which to perform encryption operation.
+Specifies the type of virtual machine volumes on which to perform encryption operation: OS, Data, or All.
+If this parameter is omitted, the operation defaults to All.

 For Linux virtual machines, the VolumeType parameter must be present and must be set to Data.
-For Windows virtual machines, the VolumeType parameter may be omitted, in which case the operation defaults to All; if the VolumeType parameter is present for a Windows virtual machine, it must be set to either All or OS.
+For Windows virtual machines, the VolumeType parameter, if present, must be set to either All or OS.

 ```yaml
 Type: System.String